 The Library houses the Glenn and Helen Wilcox Collection, a collection of over 5,000 18th-20th century American hymnals, the Charles Faber Collection of rare early country music recordings, and the John Lair Collection, the personal musicology research collection of the famed founder of the Renfro Valley Barn Dance.

-Collections of music materials are also housed in Special Collections.
-These include the Alfred Cortot Collection of early treatises in music theory; the John Jacob Niles Collection containing music, books, and papers of the noted folk song collector and composer; a collection of Appalachian music and recordings;and a growing collection of sheet music from the 19th and early 20th centuries.
+Collections of music materials are also housed in the UK Libraries' Special Collections Research Center.
+These include the Alfred Cortot Collection of early treatises in music theory; the John Jacob Niles Papers containing music, books, and papers of the noted folk song collector and composer; a collection of Appalachian music and recordings; and a growing collection of sheet music from the 19th and early 20th centuries.